microsoft/pxt/docs/translate/markdown.md

 ## Tutorials

-Tutorials use a lot more extended markdown than regular document pages do.
+Tutorial documents use a lot more extended markdown than regular document pages do.
 There are several directive strings and attribute strings that get included with the normal text.
 These are used to control the flow and behavior of the tutorial experience.
 You will see these in the tutorial files on Crowdin.

 Tutorials and skillmaps will also use some of the extended markdown used in the regular document pages.